rymdport/portal/README.md

 This section is meant as a reference to where this project is being used.
 Feel free to add yours if desired.

-- As of the [v2.5.0](https://github.com/fyne-io/fyne/releases/tag/v2.5.0) release of [Fyne](https://fyne.io), this project is used when compiling with `-tags flatpak`.
-Parts of this projects might be used by default in the future.
+- This project is used as of the [v2.5.0](https://github.com/fyne-io/fyne/releases/tag/v2.5.0) release of [Fyne](https://fyne.io).
+  - All the old theme watching code has been replaced by the `settings` package (and `appearance` subpackage) from this module.
+The `filechooser` and `notification` packages replace the old Fyne-code when compiling with `-tags flatpak`.

 ## Contributing